RohanSengupta326/RohanSengupta326/README.md

 </p>

 Hi everyone!
-I am a freshman CS Undergraduate student of Dr. Sudhir Chandra Sur Institute of Technology.
+I am a sophomore CS Undergraduate student of Dr. Sudhir Chandra Sur Institute of Technology.
 I have a keen interest in AR/VR as well as App Development.
 Currently learning app development with Flutter framework, have some knowledge about backend web dev with Flask.
 Apart from that, for my career, I wanna learn and work with real-life AI projects.

 I have a liking for open-source contributions too.
 Also practicing problem solving on Leetcode.